Mrian07/Proyeksi/docs/enterprise-guide/enterprise-cloud-guide/manage-cloud-subscription/README.md

 keywords: cloud edition, subscription, address, payment method, invoices
 ---

-# Manage your OpenProject Enterprise cloud subscription
+# Manage your ProyeksiApp Enterprise cloud subscription

 If you want to make changes to your subscription (Up- or downgrade, cancel, change your address or payment method), navigate to -> *Administration* -> *Billing* within your system's Administration.